Age Limit and Opening Hours

 For more details on term times and events see our calendar.

 Please provide a healthy packed lunch and drink.
 No fizzy drinks please!
-We are unable to refrigerate lunches so please put in an ice pack to keep it cool.
+We are unable to refrigerate lunches so please put in an ice pack to keep it cool, and we are also not able to heat/cook food.

 Commitment to Safeguarding